• Skip to primary navigation

 • Add capers, a bit of parsley and olives and stir to combine.

-• Add drained pasta to the sauce.
+• Add the drained spaghetti and a splash of pasta water to the sauce.

 Notes